 Save the article in a file with the given filename.
 What usually happens is that an article is displayed, and then readnews goes on to display the header of the next article before you get a chance to type anything.
-To write out the previous message, that is, the last one you have read in full, use the form s- filename.
+To write out the previous message, that is, the last one you have read in full, use the form s-filename.
 Article is appended to file.
 Default is Articles.

 - Reply to the author of the message.
 You are placed in the editor with a set of headers derived from the message you are replying to.
 Type in your message after the blank line.
 If you want to edit the header list to add more recipients or send carbon copies, for instance, you can edit the header lines.
 Anyone listed on a line beginning with "To:" or "Cc:" will receive a copy of your reply.
 A mail command is then started up, addressed to the persons listed in the header.
 Exiting the editor returns you to readnews.
-Use r- to reply to the previous message.
+Use $\mathbf{r}$ - to reply to the previous message.
 Beware that this may sometimes generate an incorrect address.
-Check the address and correct it with "h if necessary.
-Another variation on this is rd-, which puts you in \$MAILER or mail by default, to type in your reply directly. - Post a follow-up message to the same newsgroup.
-Type in the body of your reply and type ^D. This posts an article on this newsgroup with the same title as the original article.
+Check the address and correct it with $\mathbf{\tilde{h}}$ if necessary.
+Another variation on this is $\mathbf{rd}$ -, which puts you in SMAILER or mail by default, to type in your reply directly. - Post a follow-up message to the same newsgroup.
+Type in the body of your reply and type D. This posts an article on this newsgroup with the same title as the original article.
 Be sure your article is worthy of posting; many follow-up articles should be replies.
-Use 'f-' to follow up the previous message.
-If you type this by accident, type ^C (an INTERRUPT) to abort the follow-up.
+Use T - i to follow up the previous message.
+If you type this by accident, type C (an INTERRUPT) to abort the follow-up.
 Note that the people who administer the machines on USENET are concerned about people sending news to inappropriate newsgroups.
-We suggest you read several week's worth of news and read up on network etiquette before posting any news. - + n Skip the article for now or skip n articles.
-The next time you read news, you are offered this article again. - Go back to the previous article.
-This toggles, so that two '-''s get you the current article.
+We suggest you read several week's worth of news and read up on network etiquette before posting any news.